National Rifle Association: Early history

 Recognizing a need for better training, Wingate sent emissaries to Canada, the United Kingdom, and Germany to observe militia and armies' marksmanship training programs.
 With plans provided by Wingate, the New York Legislature funded the construction of a modern range at Creedmoor, Long Island, for long-range shooting competitions.
 The range officially opened on June 21, 1873.
 The Central Railroad of Long Island established a railway station nearby, with trains running from Hunter's Point, with connecting boat service to 34th Street and the East River, allowing access from New York City.

-After beating England and Scotland to win the Elcho Shield in 1873 at Wimbledon, then a village outside London, the Irish Rifle Team issued a challenge through the New York Herald to riflemen of the United States to raise a team for a long-range match to determine an Anglo-American championship.
-The NRA organized a team through a subsidiary amateur rifle club.
+After beating England and Scotland to win the Elcho Shield in 1873 at Wimbledon, then a village outside London, the Irish Rifle Team issued a challenge through the New York Herald to riflemen of the United States to raise a team for a long-range match to determine an Irish-American championship.
+A team was organized through the subsidiary Amateur Club of New York City.
 Remington Arms and Sharps Rifle Manufacturing Company produced breech-loading weapons for the team.
-Although muzzle-loading rifles had long been considered more accurate, eight American riflemen won the match firing breech-loading rifles.
+Although muzzle-loading rifles had long been considered more accurate, eight American riflemen won the 1874 Irish-American Match firing breech-loading rifles.
 Publicity of the event generated by the New York Herald helped to establish breech-loading firearms as suitable for military marksmanship training, and promoted the NRA to national prominence.

+In 1875, the NRA issued a challenge for an international rifle match as part of the 1876 Centennial celebrations of the founding of the nation.
+Australia, Ireland, Scotland and Canada accepted the challenge, and the Centennial Trophy was commissioned from Tiffany & Co. (later known as the "Palma Trophy").
+The United States won the 1876 match, and the Palma Match went on to be contested every four years as the World Long Range Rifle Championships.

 Rifle clubs

 The NRA organized rifle clubs in other states, and many state National Guard organizations sought NRA advice to improve members' marksmanship.
 Wingate's marksmanship manual evolved into the United States Army marksmanship instruction program.
-Former President Ulysses S. Grant served as the NRA's eighth president and General Philip H. Sheridan as its ninth.
+Former president Ulysses S. Grant served as the NRA's eighth president and General Philip H. Sheridan as its ninth.
 The US Congress created the National Board for the Promotion of Rifle Practice in 1901 to include representatives from the NRA, National Guard, and United States military services.
 A program of annual rifle and pistol competitions was authorized, and included a national match open to military and civilian shooters.
 In 1907, NRA headquarters moved to Washington, D.C. to facilitate the organization's advocacy efforts.
 Springfield Armory and Rock Island Arsenal began the manufacture of M1903 Springfield rifles for civilian members of the NRA in 1910.
-The Director of Civilian Marksmanship began manufacture of M1911 pistols for NRA members in August 1912.
+The director of civilian marksmanship began manufacture of M1911 pistols for NRA members in August 1912.
 Until 1927, the United States Department of War provided free ammunition and targets to civilian rifle clubs with a minimum membership of ten United States citizens at least 16 years of age.